Widders Genealogies of Difference

 the four requirements of Representation.
 But this does nothing to

-escape the identity of the concept (Logic of Sense 170-6).
-We
+escape the identity of the concept (Logic of Sense

-the form internal to the identity of the concept.
-What is still
+disjunction never breaks the form internal to the identity of the

-missing in this genealogy of conceptual difference is
+concept.
+What is still missing in this genealogy of

-the sub-representative difference of Univocity.
-We need to reach
+conceptual difference is the sub-representative difference of

-Univocity without concept if we are to escape the identity of the
+Univocity.
+We need to reach Univocity without concept if we are

-concept in general.
-We must reach a sub-representative realm
+to escape the identity of the concept in general.
+We must reach a

-where LoS177, divergence is affirmed and disjunction
+sub-representative realm where LoS177, divergence is

-becomes a positive synthesis
+affirmed and disjunction becomes a positive

-[where] all events, even
+[where] all events, even contraries, are

-contraries, are compatible.
-Univocity is affirmation of
+compatible.
+Univocity is affirmation of disjunction where

-sub-representative disjunction of real forces, ontologically one.
+inclusive disjunction of real forces, ontologically one.

-Widder, recounts Deleuzes analysis of Nietzsche (Nietzsche
+Widder recounts Deleuzes analysis of Nietzsche (Nietzsche

 & Philosophy 3), We will never find the sense of